MarieRoald/synten/README.md

     pip install .

-to install the synten library and then (modify and) run
+to install the synten library with its dependencies and then (modify as needed and) run

     python generate_components.py